-Each day at 2 p.m. visitors of all ages can join the Adventures in Nature program to learn about American Indian culture, life on the prairie and archaeology.
+Each day at 2 p.m. visitors of all ages can join the Adventures in Nature program to learn about American Indian culture and life on the prairie.

 Jeffers Petroglyphs holds many signature events throughout the year.